 Single page site

 There are several online tools for creating and managing these types of sites.
-For all possibilities, the hosting is done by others, but a domain can be added.
+For all possibilities, the hosting is done by the service, but a domain can be added.
 That requires a bit more work and patience.
 The address of the site is of course unique, can contain a name and can be used as a 'coming soon' page or a springboard to another online module, for example a pop-up shop.